-Caitlin is a registered psychologist who has undertaken specific training in clinical neuropsychology at the Macquarie University.
-Caitlin works with children, adolescents, and adults and also provides assistance to older age adults who may be showing signs of dementia.
-Caitlin provides comprehensive assessments using standardised evidence-based assessment tools and works deductively to reach a diagnosis of the problems.
-She is then equiped to provide remediation for the difficulties, and can provide very helpful recommendations for future planning.
-Unlike other services, Caitlin will follow through with the recommendations she provides and will explain each step of the process towards recovery.
+Dani is a fully registered psychologist with AHPRA and a member of the Australian Psychological Society.
+She has a first-class Bachelor of Psychology (Honours), Masters of Research, and Masters of Clinical Neuropsychology.
+Dani was awarded the Macquarie University award for Academic Excellence for her Masters of Clinical Neuropsychology.
+She specialises in the assessment of cognitive processes such as attention, memory, executive functions and language and has developed a keen interest in the assessment and management of neurodevelopmental disorders.
+Dani works with children, adolescents, and adults and also provides assistance to older age adults who may be showing signs of dementia.
+Dani provides comprehensive assessments using standardised evidence-based assessment tools and works deductively to reach a diagnosis of the problems.
+She is then equipped to provide remediation for the difficulties and can provide very helpful recommendations for future planning.
+Unlike other services, Dani will follow through with the recommendations she provides and will explain each step of the process towards recovery.

-Some of the neuropsychological difficulties that Caitlin provides assessment and treatment for are (but not limited to):
+Some of the neuropsychological difficulties that Dani provides assessment and treatment for are (but not limited to):

 - learning difficulties (school/academic problems)

 - language development